 AVLC uses the T2 Timer (delay before VDL Mode 2 acknowledgment timer) with a default value of 500 ms per VDL Mode 2 MASPS.
 This should be sufficient for acknowledgment of the AVLC INFO frame containing an ACARS Message Block

-Proposed: The avionics shall create an ACARS response, e.g. acknowledgement or other ACARS response (QX, Q5 etc.) and queue it for downlink transmission before AVLC timer T2 expires so that the VDL mode 2 acknowledgement and ACARS acknowledgement can delivered in one message.
+Proposed: The avionics shall create an ACARS response, e.g. acknowledgement or other ACARS response (QX, Q5 etc.) and queue it for downlink transmission before AVLC timer T2 expires so that the VDL mode 2 acknowledgement and ACARS acknowledgement can be delivered in one block.

 ACARS Acknowledgement Protocol